 Having refueled at Vino’s restaurant in Nice over lunchtime, we split into groups to head off up the Col. I was partnered with a much younger couple who promised to take it slowly on my account.
 It took us some time to find our way onto the Grande Corniche and I therefore anticipated that my club mates would arrive at the summit well ahead of me.
-The first few kms are quite tough and it was a very warm afternoon in early March.
+The first few kilometres are quite tough (10% average) and it was a very warm afternoon in early March.
 The younger couple started to flag, so I left them behind.

 I ascended at my pace (painfully slow), stopping every so often for a quick drink.
-As I reached the last km, there were a number of club mates watching from the roadside who gave me plenty of verbal encouragement.
+As I reached the last kilometre, there were a number of club mates watching from the roadside who gave me plenty of verbal encouragement.
 Soon others had joined in and I felt emboldened to go as fast as I could: still pretty slow.
 At the summit there was no sign of the other club riders.

 A quick call to M le President confirmed they’d been delayed by a puncture and could no longer ascend to the summit, as the road had been closed by the police.
 This was going to be a one woman protest: probably not so visually forceful.
 However, I did manage to attract the eye of M Prudhomme (Race Director Tour de France) as he was driven past and I featured prominently in the television coverage – my few seconds of fame!